 When we look at the waste that goes into our landfill site, there is a mix of both domestic and commercial materials.
 Approximately 40 percent of the waste received at the Wollongong Waste and Resource Recovery Park (WWARRP) is commercial waste.
 This does not include construction and demolition waste which is collected at other privately-run waste facilities.

-The following graph illustrates the tonnes of overall waste landfilled in the 2021/22, 2022/23 and 2023/24 financial years.
+The following graph illustrates the tonnes of overall waste landfilled in the 2021/22 and 2022/23 financial years and the forecasted amount for the 2023/24 financial year.